 State certification boards and the IC&RC require a written examination that assesses the knowledge, skills, and abilities needed for effectiveness as an addiction professional.

-The work of substance abuse counselors is important and complex.
+The work of substance use disorder counselors (substance abuse counselors) is important and complex.

 To ensure safe practice and the health of their patients, addiction professionals must be knowledgeable about the biological, social and psychological factors associated with substance use disorders.
 They also must cultivate qualities that are invaluable for putting their patients at ease: Empathy, communication skills, the ability to listen, patience, and a genuine interest in the well-being of the patient.

-If you desire to build those competencies and attributes, a career in the growing field of substance abuse counseling may be right for you.
+If you desire to build those competencies and attributes, a career in the growing field of substance use disorder counseling (substance abuse counseling) may be right for you.

 The addiction professional’s core work is to treat and support patients in their recovery.
 For each new patient, the process often starts with a comprehensive evaluation of health status, background, living environment, and the specific nature of the addiction.

 The counselor builds a complete treatment plan that takes into account both the patient and his or her family members and significant others.
 The counselor monitors the patient’s progress and evaluates treatment outcomes, referring patients, as needed, to appropriate agencies and support services such as Alcoholics Anonymous.
 Counselors also work with the wider community to increase awareness about substance use disorders.

 In short, effective substance use disorder counselors (substance abuse counselors) employ a wide range of skills and methods to aid patients in their recovery.
 If this challenging but rewarding work interests you, consider becoming an addiction counselor.Prepare for the Exam – Pursue Certification